thovarMS/beegfs-shared-slurm-on-centos7.2/README.md

-# All in one cluster : set of VM with BeeGFS & SLURM on CentOS 7.2
+# All in one cluster (BeeGFS & SLURM) on CentOS 7.2

 Deploys on the same set of VM: a BeeGFS cluster with metadata and storage nodes